abdullahbayram/shopping-basket-rn-js/README.md

 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a pull request.

 Make sure your code adheres to the project’s linting and testing standards.
 Additionally, provide clear documentation for any new features.

 ---

+## 🖼️ Visuals

+Below are sample screenshots of the application:

+- **🟡 Light Theme Product List View**:

+- **🟡 Dark Theme Basket View**:

+You can contribute screenshots by opening a pull request with your captures showcasing different screens or functionalities.

+---